zhangaw325/icarus_pmt_analysis/README.md

 * CMake: https://cmake.org/
 Some task-specific scripts may requires some common python packages such as numpy, pandas, and uproot.

-On an experiment dedicated GPVM machine at FNAL, all required packages are found on CVMFS and configurable as ups producs thanks to the  `./configure.sh`.
+On an experiment dedicated GPVM machine at FNAL, all required packages are found on CVMFS and configurable as ups products thanks to  `./configure.sh`.
 Alternatively, the user should edit the `configure.sh` scripts pointing to their local installation of the required packages.
 ### Set up your personal space ###
 On a GPVM machine at FNAL, the environment is configured simply sourcing `configure.sh`.
 This must be done any time at relogin.
 On a personal machine, the user can set his own enviroment by editing `configure.sh` in the most appropriate fashon and sorucing it.